mkp170791/numpy/doc/source/reference/alignment.rst

    consistent with ``dtype.alignment``, which is the case if the data ptr and all strides of the array are multiples of that alignment.
  * The ``align`` keyword of the dtype constructor, which only affects structured arrays.
-If the structure's field offsets are not manually provided numpy determines offsets automatically.
+If the structure's field offsets are not manually provided numpy_demo determines offsets automatically.
 In that case, ``align=True`` pads the structure so that each field is "true" aligned in memory and sets ``dtype.alignment`` to be the largest of the field "true" alignments.
 This